MissouriMRDT/Embedded_Docs/docs/Sphinx/source/getting-started/embedded-primer.rst

     Code written to be reused between projects.
 No point in reinventing the wheel!

+Application Programming Interface (API)
+    The interface where two bits of code meet.
+Basically a list of each thing a library can do.

+Hardware Abstraction Layer (HAL)
+    A library written to simplify programming of a microcontroller.
+Instead of setting specific registers to control the hardware, you can call a nicely named function that will do all that for you.

 Dependency
     A library that a project relies on.

 Compiler
     The program that turns your human-readable code into binary that your specific microcontroller understands.
 This is normally integrated into your IDE and runs automatically as part of the upload process.
+You may need a different compiler depending on your microcontroller's architecture.

 Flashing
     The process of uploading compiled code to a microcontroller.
 The code is